applanga/appium-example/Appium/NoSDK/Android/README.md

 4. Pull your localizations with `includeInvisibleId` enabled (see step 2) with `applanga pull`.
 In Android Studio you will now see that every translation has a prefix of unicode characters.
 We need them to identify the strings on the screen properly.
 5. Build your APK (With Android Studio or the following command: `cd WeatherApp && ./gradlew clean assembleDebug`)
 6. Run `npm install`
-7. Start Appium with `appium`
+7. Start Appium with `npx appium` in a separate terminal tab
+8. Open an Android Emulator or connect a device with USB Debugging Enabled
-8. Run the upload screenshot script with `node runScreenshotUpload.js`
+9. Run the upload screenshot script with `node runScreenshotUpload.js`
+10. Go into your Applanga dashboard and you will see screenshots connected with their corresponding string ids